CDCgov/covid19-forecast-hub/model-metadata/README.md

 ### `designated_targets`

 A list of target names for which the model is designated.
 When present, narrows the effect of `designated_model: true` to only the listed targets.
-When absent or empty, a designated model is eligible for every target it submits to.
+When absent or empty, a designated model is eligible for every target it submits.
 Has no effect when `designated_model` is `false`.
 Example:

 ```
 designated_targets: ["wk inc covid hosp"]